WeWriteApp/WeWrite/README.md

 # WeWrite

-WeWrite is a privacy-oriented social wiki where each page you write is a recurring donation target.
+WeWrite is a privacy-respecting social wiki where each page you write is a recurring donation target.

 Each page you write could become a fundraiser, a kickstarter, a gofundme page.
 Write a thousand pages.
 Collaborate with friends on pages, set up revenue sharing between yourselves.